qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

     def unload(self):
         self.menu.deleteLater()

-Don't forget to set QAction and QMenu objectName to a name specific to your plugin so that it can be customized.
+Don't forget to set :class:`QAction` and :class:`QMenu` ``objectName`` to a name specific to your plugin so that it can be customized.

 .. index:: plugins; resource file, resources.qrc